 It is recommended that all works be uploaded as individual tracks so that panelists may easily advance through the applicant’s recordings.

-Applicants may submit a supplementary page listing only the names of the works and composers submitted on Work Sample A & B to be submitted as a PDF.
+Applicants must submit a supplementary page listing the names of the works and composers submitted on Work Sample A & B to be submitted as a PDF.

 An artist statement no longer than 500 words.